rebeccagarciatech/drupal-webform-quiz/README.txt

 INTRODUCTION
 ------------
 This module uses webform to calculate answers for a "personality test" type quiz based on select options.

-It counts the number of occurences an option is chosen and if there is a tie will then select the first option it comes across.
+It counts the number of occurences an option is chosen and will then redirect to that result.
+If there is a tie will then select the first option it comes across.

 USAGE
 -----